gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/toolchain/riscv/overview.md

 ## Overview

-The [**GNU MCU Eclipse RISC-V Embdedded GCC**](https://github.com/gnu-mcu-eclipse/riscv-none-gcc/releases/) is an elaborated binary distribution that closely follows the official [RISC-V distribution](https://github.com/riscv/riscv-gcc) maintained by [SiFive](https://www.sifive.com).
+The [**GNU MCU Eclipse RISC-V Embedded GCC**](https://github.com/gnu-mcu-eclipse/riscv-none-gcc/releases/) is an elaborated binary distribution that follows the official [RISC-V distribution](https://github.com/riscv/riscv-gcc) maintained by [SiFive](https://www.sifive.com).

-## riscv64-unknown-elf-gcc vs riscv32-unknown-elf-gcc
+## riscv64-unknown-elf-gcc?

+Actually the long question is `riscv64-unknown-elf-gcc` vs `riscv32-unknown-elf-gcc`?

 With lots of architectures and systems supported, GCC recommends prefixing the binaries with a unique tuple: